sergiocorreia/reghdfe/Readme.md

 ## Recent Updates

+* **version 5.6 26jan2019**:
+    - Improved numerical accuracy.
+Previously, reghdfe standardized the data, partialled it out, unstandardized it, and solved the least squares problem.
+It now runs the solver on the standardized data, which preserves numerical accuracy on datasets with extreme combinations of values.
+Thanks to Zhaojun Huang for the bug report.
+    - Speed up calls to reghdfe.
+The first call to reghdfe after "clear all" should be around 2s faster, and each subsequent call around 0.1s faster.
+    - Running reghdfe with `noabsorb` option should now be considerably faster.
 * **version 5.3 30nov2018**:
     - Fixed silent error with Stata 15 and version 5.2.x of reghdfe.
 Data was loading into Mata in the incorrect order if running regressions with many factor interactions.
 This resulted in a scrambling of the coefficients.
 Stata 15 users are **strongly encouraged** to upgrade.
 For more information see #150 by @simonheb
 * **version 5.2 17jul2018**: